Angyu-Wu/Data-Science/README.md

 •	Trained clustering models and topic modelling models for clustering tasks.

-•	Created a fully functional chatbot with Google Dialog flow.
+•	Created a fully functional chatbot with Google Dialogflow.

 Data set, machine learning models with BOW embedding and TF-IDF embedding.